 Building an agent

-Wire Agent Handler into a customer-facing product so each customer connects their own third-party accounts.
+Wire Agent Handler into your product so each user connects their own third-party accounts.

-This is the setup guide for Building an agent - your customers use your product, your product runs an agent, and each customer connects their own Salesforce, Slack, GitHub, and the rest.
+This is the setup guide for Building an agent - your product runs an agent, and each user of your product (whether a customer or one of your own employees on an internal tool) connects their own Salesforce, Slack, GitHub, and the rest.
 Agent Handler holds their credentials, scoped per Registered User, and your backend orchestrates everything.

-If you’re building a tool for your own employees, see Context layer for employees instead.
+If your employees would rather plug an MCP URL into their own AI assistant or coding tool than use one you built, see Context layer for employees instead.
 For a comparison, see Use cases.

 By the end of this guide your stack will look like this: